Malet/malet.github.io/_posts/2015-06-29-activerecord-migrations.markdown

 categories: ruby rails activerecord
 comments: true
 ---
-Migrations in Rails can cause headaches; to avoid headaches, please use SQL statements and avoid writing to your models in any way.
+Migrations in Rails can be fragile when using models; to avoid headaches, please use SQL statements and avoid writing to your models in any way.
 As soon as you add in something like `User.save`, you're bound to run into issues running migrations from scratch later on.